 In addition, many banks require operating agreements, even for Single Member LLCs.
 These operating agreements are also helpful as a way to demonstrate ownership.
 They can additionally help in situations with a manager.
 An example would be if you buy real estate then hire a manager for property operations and open a bank account.
 In this situation, the operating agreement will outline actions the manager is allowed to take.

-With the IRS, the default status is called a disregarded entity.
-That is a pass-through taxation type that prevents the double taxation you would deal with as a corporation and allows the owners to pay taxes on their share of profits based on their personal tax situation.
+With the IRS, the default status of an LLC is called a disregarded entity.
+With a disregarded entity, pass-through taxation occurs.
+This prevents the double taxation you would deal with as a corporation and allows the owners to pay taxes on their share of profits based on their personal tax situation.

 Single Member LLCs can change their classification to c-corp, s-corp, or partnership taxation.
-Because of this type of tax flexibility, it is simpler to worth with a limited liability company than a corporation.
+Because of this tax flexibility, it is simpler to start with a limited liability company as opposed to a corporation.
 You should work with your accountant to determine if one of the various classifications is better for you.
-The related information does not get sent to the Colorado Secretary of State.
 You must notify the IRS of classification changes within 75 days of receiving the EIN.
 This is done on form 2553.

 SMLLCs have an unfortunate reputation due to how many states treat them.
-Luckily, Colorado stands out from the crowd and is more welcoming of small businesses.
+Luckily, Colorado stands out from the crowd and is more welcoming of SMLLC businesses.
 Even so, you must observe all corporate formalities.
 You cannot ignore best practices just because you are the only member of an LLC.
 It's important to obey formalities if you intend on enjoying the benefits of registering a business in Colorado.
 Even then, you will need to remain compliant.
 If you need help deciding on whether a single member LLC is the right choice, schedule a consultation with our attorneys through the contact link on our website.